roman-struchev/realitica-parser/README.md

 # Motivation
+This project was created as a parser of Montenegro rental ads from several sources to provide more flexible and convenient access and notifications.

+The are several sources of ads:
-The https://realtica.com is an aggregator of ads in Montenegro and other countries, but there is a lot of not actual ads and no ability to sort by `update date` attribute and filter by some of the attributes.
+- https://realtica.com - aggregator of real estate ads Montenegro and other countries.
+There is a lot of not actual ads and no ability to sort by `update date` attribute and filter by some of the attributes

-This project was created as a parser of Montenegro rental ads from https://realtica.com to provide more flexible and convenient access to ads.
+- https://estitor.com - local Montenegro real estate ads portal

+Sources can be extended by adding a new parser implementation

 # Web
-The project available by https://realitica.struchev.site
+The project available by https://estate.struchev.site

 # Run locally
 ### Using gradlew